lilipper/Bachelorarbeit/README.md

 - **Evaluation:** Besides accuracy, explainability (Grad-CAM) and robustness are analyzed.

 ## 📊 Dataset

-The dataset consists of **THz measurements of fiber-reinforced plastic samples** with various defect types, such as:
+You can find the dataset here: [THz Dataset](https://uni-siegen.sciebo.de/s/QdKujlTwbVhmAAX) The dataset consists of **THz measurements of fiber-reinforced plastic samples** with various defect types, such as:

 - Fiber displacement